ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 - Interface by Type
 - Extended positioning of ifIndex

-As this is quite extensive, only the __Explicid OIDs__ class is used.
-For this to work **two** OIDs have to be used.
-The reason is that per default [MRTG] plots 2 variables against time.
-Usually this will be network bytes in and out.
-So, to plot a single value the same OID has to be used twice.
+Since this is quite extensive, only the __Explicid OIDs__ class is used.
+For this to work, **two** OIDs must be used.
+The reason for this is that by default [MRTG] plots 2 variables against time.
+Usually these are network bytes in and out.
+So to plot a single value, the same OID must be used twice.

 The format is: